vsarsani/vishalsarsani.com/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: An applied statistician focused on problems in genetics and genomics – broadly in the areas of Statistical Genetics and Functional Genomics
+bio: An applied statistician focused on problems in genetics
 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: envelope
-  icon_pack: fas
-  link: '/contact'  # For a direct email link, use "mailto:test@example.org".

 - icon: google-scholar
   icon_pack: ai
   link: https://scholar.google.com/citations?user=m5SBvOIAAAAJ&hl=en